rishikesh7355/docker-project/README.md

 --Choose the english language < give email, username and password

 --and goto login and give the credentials what you made in the registration process

-9.Docker-compose up

--- if the file is correctly written it starts both the containers

-10. docker-compose ps (# to check the running containers )

-11.docker volume ls (# to check the linked volumes )